We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 We are partnering with other local farms and food producers to offer optional additions to your weekly veggie share.
 Once you sign up for the CSA, we will send you details and the price list for the following add-ons:

-- Bread: locally baked loaves, made with thoughtfully sourced grains
+- BREAD: locally baked loaves from Allez Bakery made with thoughtfully sourced grains

-- Eggs from Stone Fall Farm Organic Eggs: non-GMO and pasture-raised
+- EGGS: Stone Fall Farm Organic Eggs, organic, pasture-raised, non-GMO supplemental feed

-- Fruit from local farms: selection of seasonal fruit from local farms as available; organic and conventional
+- FRUIT: a selection of seasonal fruit from local farms as available; organic and conventional

-- Bulk produce from Dark Wood Farm: extra produce from our farm for processing and filling your pantry
+- BULK BOX: extra produce from our farm for processing and filling your pantry

-- The BIG Thanksgiving Box: A box of storage vegetables and Thanksgiving-appropriate produce, delivered the week of Nov 12
+- The BIG Thanksgiving Box: A box of storage vegetables and Thanksgiving-appropriate produce, delivered a week before Thanksgiving.

 How to enroll: